janaz/in-process-request/README.md

 `response` is an object with the following properties
 * `statusCode` - status code of the response
+* `statusMessage` - status message of the response
 * `headers` - object with response headers
 * `body` - `Buffer` containing the body
 * `isUTF8` - set to `true` if the response is a utf-8 string.
 In that case `response.body.toString()` can be used to extract the utf-8 string